umd-fire-coml/2022-t2-transformer/directory.md

 ## Backend

-`emb1.npy`: The embeddings of the song.

-`backend/model-checkpoints`: This contains the epoch used to train the model.

 `backend/itunes_utils.py`: Pulls data from the ITunes API, and gets the song data simply using the song ID.

 `backend/main.py`: Main file used to load the model, generate the augmented sound which the user requests on the frontend, and then finally call the backend to generate a prediction for the requested song.